BennyThadikaran/nvim-config/README.md

 ## Setup on Linux
 Make sure to install the latest Neovim package or use an AppImage.

-For AppImage store them in a local runtime path (use `echo $PATH` in terminal to see your runtime paths).
-Make sure it is executable.
+For AppImage, place them in a local runtime path and make it executable.
+I placed mine in `~/bin/` ([See other options](https://unix.stackexchange.com/a/36874)).
+Run `echo $PATH` in terminal to check your runtime paths.

-I have the following alias stored in `~/.bash_aliases`
+I have the following alias stored in `~/.bash_aliases`, so i use `v` in terminal to start neovim.

 ```
-nvim=nvim.appimage
 alias v=nvim.appimage
 ```